 -

-Impact: Animal farming requires vast areas of land, not only for the animals themselves but also to grow feed crops.
-This demand leads to deforestation and habitat destruction, particularly in biodiverse regions such as the Amazon rainforest.
+Animal farming consumes vast areas of land, not only for grazing but also for growing feed crops.
+This demand causes deforestation and the destruction of habitats, especially in rich ecosystems like the Amazon rainforest.

 It brings illnesses and diseases